 What does it take to deliver hyper-personalisation care?

 Managers and workers who have been on the front lines of providing excellent customer care may assume that pursuing hyper-personalization is simply a matter of continuing to do what they are already doing, only better.
-In fact, companies will need to elevate their game with new strategies, technologies, and processes that tailor the care experience to each customer’s needs and journey.
+Companies will need to elevate their game with new strategies, technologies, and processes that tailor the care experience to each customer’s needs and journey.

-• Knowing your customers—truly knowing your customers.
-Companies that can aggregate all customer information—including user attributes, behaviours, and past interactions across all channels—will be able to engage much more effectively.
+- Knowing your customers—truly knowing your customers.
+Companies that can aggregate all customer information—including user attributes, behaviour, and past interactions across all channels—will be able to engage much more effectively.

-• Reacting to customers before they even know they need you.
-Data and analytics can enable contact center agents to predictively identify opportunities to delight, preemptively solve issues based on personalised needs (for example, a help desk pushing computer updates remotely based on call-volume trends without the end user ever knowing), and determine the right times to reach out when a live interaction is preferred.
+- Reacting to customers before they even know they need you.
+Data and analytics can enable contact centre agents to predictively identify opportunities to delight, preemptively solve issues based on personalised needs (for example, a help desk pushing computer updates remotely based on call-volume trends without the end user ever knowing), and determine the right times to reach out when a live interaction is preferred.
 These insights can help create a better-trained, more empathetic workforce to support proactive outreach.
-Avoid triggered solutions however, as the returns from machine learning tools return multiples many thousand times higher.
+Avoid triggered solutions, however, as the returns from machine learning tools return multiples many thousand times higher.

-Ultimately, the evolution of the contact center to an experience center requires investments in new technology, processes, and mindsets.
+Ultimately, the evolution of the contact centre to an experience centre requires investments in new technology, processes, and mindsets.

 What could this look like in 2025?